opensourcesys/evtTracker/README.md

 * App module
 * For IAccessible objects: acc name, child ID
 * For UIA objects: Automation Id, class name, notification properties if recording notification event information, child count for layout invalidated event

+## Version 22.09

+* NVDA 2022.2 or later is required due to security.
+* NVDA will no longer play error tones or appear to do nothing if an object does not define a window class name.

 ## Version 22.06